MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.md

 ### HTML document and website structure

-<header>: a big strip across the top.
+&ltheader&gt: a big strip across the top.
 Main common information about a website usually stays here.
-<nav>: navigation bar is where links to the site's main sections are located.
+&ltnav&gt: navigation bar is where links to the site's main sections are located.
-<main>: for content that is unique to this web page
+&ltmain&gt: for content that is unique to this web page
-        <main> subsections: <article>, <section>, and <div> elements.
+        &ltmain&gt subsections: &ltarticle&gt, &ltsection&gt, and &ltdiv&gt elements.
-          <article>: encloses a block of related content.
+          &ltarticle&gt: encloses a block of related content.
-          <section>: similar to <article>, but wrapps one functionality
-<aside>: peripheral info, links, quotes are; inside <main>.
+          &ltsection&gt: similar to &ltarticle&gt, but wrapps one functionality &ltaside&gt: peripheral info, links, quotes are; inside &ltmain&gt.
-<footer>: across the bottom of the page; fine print, copyright notices, or contact info; may be used for SEO purposes.
+&ltfooter&gt: across the bottom of the page; fine print, copyright notices, or contact info; may be used for SEO purposes.

-<div>, <span>: non semantic elements; use only if you have to.
+&ltdiv&gt, &ltspan&gt: non semantic elements; use only if you have to.
                uniquely mark them with class"" attribute value. for example, a shopping cart would be wrapped with div.

-<br>: break line
+&ltbr&gt: break line
-<hr>: horizontal rule
+&lthr&gt: horizontal rule

 [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)